Rattanakosin Kingdom (1782–1932): Extraterritoriality and modern law

+Japan–Siam Treaty of 1924 also put Japanese people in Siam under Siamese law under similar conditions to the Americans.
+King Vajiravudh assigned Phraya Kanlayana Maitri Francis Bowes Sayre, an American Harvard Law professor, to be the Siamese delegate to embark on a European tour in 1924–1926 to conclude new treaties with European nations of behalf of Siam.
+France agreed to new treaty with Siam in 1925, in which French subjects in nearly all parts of Siam, except for those in Monthon Ubon and Monthon Isan (modern Northeastern Thailand), came under Siamese law.
+King Prajadhipok decreed, in 1927, that those who committed lèse-majesté were to be classified as enemies of the nation.
+Compilation of modern Siamese civil code took decades to complete.
+It was only in 1926 that the first portion of Siamese Civil and Commercial code was issued.
+Siamese civil code was eventually completed in 1935 in post-revolution rule of Khana Ratsadon.

 Economy

 Pre-Burney: 1782–1826

 Due to the raging wars and population dearth, the overall productivity of Siam in the early decades of Rattanakosin remained relatively low.
 The Siamese economy in the early Bangkok period was based on subsistence agrarian economy.
 Commoners lived on the production of their lands and the central authority levied taxes as income.
 Land was abundant, while manpower was in shortage.
 Taxation and Royal Junk expenditures were the main revenues of the royal court.
 Traditionally, as in Ayutthaya, the royal court levied four kinds of taxes;